yuliskov/SmartTubeLegacy/README.md

 - browser engine can be used independently (currently in development)
 - browser engine based on **marshmallow-release** branch of [android open source project][browser-origin]

-##Comparison of this browser engine over regular WebView
+##Benefits of this browser engine over regular WebView
 - ability to choose preferred engine type: WebView, XWalk
 - you don't have to deal with creating custom methods for managing WebView lifecircle (pause, resume etc)
 - ability to easily add tabs, settings and other regular browser-specific features